pearsonca/stdio-ghana/misc/index.md

 The course will be held in the University of Ghana Computing Systems Center, and lodging provided in Francis Sey Hall.
 Directions from Francis Sey to the UGCS are available [here](https://goo.gl/maps/YVqLg), though there are some obvious detours to take from the main roads to speed up the walk.
+The class starts promptly at 9 AM and runs until 5 PM in the evening.

 During the course, we will use the lab computers exclusively during the day (no personal computers are necessary, or should be brought to the lab).
 These will